Remote Debugging Java Apps with IntelliJ

 export JAVA_TOOL_OPTIONS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005"

-Note that JAVA_TOOL_OPTIONS is automatically picked up by the JVM without needing to explicitly pass it to the java command.
+The JAVA_TOOL_OPTIONS var is automatically picked up by the JVM without needing to explicitly pass it to the java command.

 Connecting from IntelliJ IDEA

-Once your Java application is running with remote debugging enabled, you can attach IntelliJ IDEA to it:
+Once your Java application is running with remote debugging enabled, you want to actually step through and inspect things.
+This basically means you need to attach IntelliJ to it:

 - Create a Remote JVM Debug Configuration